posener/h2conn/README.md

 	// Receiving data from the connection using the in decoder and a variable.
     // Any type can be received - the important thing is that the other side will write data
-    // to the connection of the same type. var resp string
+    // to the connection of the same type.
+    // In this case we assume that the other side sent us a string. var resp string
     err = in.Decode(&resp)
     // [ handle err, use resp ... ]